-75 The UPU does not have a formal evaluation function.
-In addition, there are no formal procedures for the self-evaluation of programmes and projects, as well as no respective training for programme managers.
+- 75. UPU does not have a formal evaluation function.
+In addition, there are no formal procedures for self-evaluation of programmes and projects, as well as no respective training for programme managers.
 The Inspector is of the view that a formal evaluation function should be established.
-It should be placed under the Executive Office, or, if the alternative of recommendation 11 is accepted, under the Internal Audit Office.
+It should be placed under the Executive Office, or, if the alternative of Recommendation 11 is accepted, under the Internal Audit Office.
 In either case, adequate resources (at least one staff member) should be provided for the evaluation function.
-Reference is also made to paragraphs 27 to 29 above.

-76 The implementation of the following recommendation is expected to enhance control and compliance with UPU rules and regulations.
+Reference is also made to paragraphs 27 to 29 above. - 76.
+The implementation of the following recommendation is expected to enhance control and compliance with UPU rules and regulations.

-The Director General should establish a formal evaluation function and should provide at least one staff member for this function.
-The evaluation function should be placed under the Executive Office, or, if the alternative of recommendation 11 is accepted, under the Internal Audit Office.
+The Director-General should establish a formal evaluation function and should provide at least one staff member for this function.
+The evaluation function should be placed under the Executive Office, or, if the alternative of Recommendation 11 is accepted, under the Internal Audit Office.

 VII.
-Staff survey
+STAFF SURVEY

-77 A staff survey, comprising 60 questions, was sent to all International Bureau staff (229 in total).
-The maximum and minimum rates of response to the survey questions were 102 and 79 respectively, or 45% and 35% of the total on-board staff.
-The response rate, as well as the distribution of responses among different categories of staff, was sufficient to provide findings that were statistically representative of the views of all staff in the organization.

-78 The Inspector found that the staff survey provided useful insights into many aspects of the organization.
+- 77. A staff survey, comprising 60 questions, was sent to all International Bureau staff (229 in total).
+The maximum and minimum response rates to the survey questions were 102 and 79 respectively, or 45 and 35 per cent of the total on-board staff.
+The response rate, as well as the distribution of responses among different categories of staff, was sufficient to provide findings that were statistically representative of the views of all staff in the organization. - 78.
+The Inspector found that the staff survey provided useful insights into many aspects of the organization.
 The responses were taken into account when preparing the relevant chapters of this report.
 The following table presents some selected questions and responses of the survey.